liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/04-custom-views.markdown

 ## Writing Your View Markup [](id=writing-your-view-markup)

 Now that you've implemented your selection view's class, you must write the markup that renders the view.
-This markup will vary greatly depending on your app's requirements and your personal preferences.
-You can write the markup with taglibs, AUI components, or even pure HTML and JavaScript.
+The exact markup you write depends on your app's needs.
+It also depends on your personal preferences, as you can write it with taglibs, AUI components, or even pure HTML and JavaScript.
+Therefore, there's no standard or typical view markup, even for simple applications.
 Regardless, the markup must do two key things:

 -   Render the entities for the user to select.
 -   When an entity is selected, pass the information specified by the Item